 Buying reservation advertising

-- A CPM campaign has to be booked and creative assets need to be delivered for implementation at least 3 business days before the campaign start date.
+Keep in mind that a campaign has to be booked and creative assets need to be delivered for implementation at least 3 business days before the campaign start date.

-- Non-skippable video ad: This is a non-skippable format that plays before, during, or after a video.
+- Non-skippable in-stream ad: This is a non-skippable format that plays before, during, or after a video.
 It's ideal if you want to communicate a simple, powerful message and get visibility.
 It forces the impression and won't accrue views on the video.
 Standard video ads can be a maximum of 15 or 20 seconds.
 Video ads that are 20 seconds can only run on videos that are 10 minutes or more.

 - Bumper ads: This is a non-skippable video ad that plays for 6 seconds.
-Learn more about video campaigns with bumper ads.
+Learn more about video campaigns with bumper ads

 - Interests: Advertisers can target viewers interested in particular things, like sports and hobbies, as evidenced by their browsing patterns and watched content.